fbpx

 1) Double Down

-When changing up your logo, understand what is distinctive about your logo or brand and amplify it.
+When changing up your logo, understand what is distinctive about your logo or brand and amplify it via logo research.
 If simplifying your logo, use reduction or white space to dial up key elements.
 Brands such as Toyota, Burger King & Post It that followed this approach saw gains with their new logos versus old, with improvements in Brand Attribution, often the hardest metric to move.

 DBA Grid 3 Burger King Post It Toyota Logos